Australians for AI Safety

-Does Tim Ayres support AI safety?
+Does Tim Ayres support AI safety policies?

 Senator Tim Ayres (Labor) represents NSW in the Senate.